Settlement contract after termination: pros and cons

 What does a settlement agreement regulate?

-A settlement agreement (also: ‘settlement contract’) is an agreement between employer and employee.
+A settlement agreement (also: ‘settlement contract’) is an agreement between the employer and the employee.
 It is concluded after the termination of the employment relationship.
 The aim is to regulate the terms of the termination by mutual agreement.
-Unlike a termination agreement, the settlement agreement does not directly terminate the employment relationship, but clarifies the consequences of an already issued termination.
+Unlike a termination agreement, the settlement agreement does not directly terminate the employment relationship.
+It clarifies the consequences of an already issued termination.

 Typical subjects of a settlement agreement may include the following: